adfolks/aksctl/README.md

 creates a resource group with the name `myresourcegroup` and region set to `eastus`.

 You can also customize your cluster by using a config file.
-For this, create a `.yaml` file like cluster.yaml Next, run the command:
+For this, create a `.yaml` file like `cluster.yaml`.

+Next, run the command:
 ```bash
 eksctl create cluster -f cluster.yaml
 ```
-to apply the cluster.yaml file
+to apply the `cluster.yaml` file.
 This will create a cluster as described.

 Install `aksctl` following the installation instructions.

 To learn more abut what aksctl can do check [aksctl.io](https://www.aksctl.com).
-A good place to start is Getting Started.
 The full list of features can be found here.

-## Deployment

 ## Built With
 * Go